ESGF/esgf-user-support/docs/faq.rst

 Where can I find more CORDEX 3-hourly or 6-hourly data?
 -------------------------------------------------------
 CORDEX 3hr and 6hr data are usually not in the ESGF but locally stored at the modeling centers according to the `CORDEX Archive Design <http://is-enes-data.github.io/cordex_archive_specifications.pdf>`_.
 Please contact the modeling groups.
+Find the supplied contact information in the header of the downloaded NetCDF file:

++ with netCDF4 in python: dataset_name.contact

++ in shell: ncdump -h dataset_name.nc  | grep contact

 Where are CORDEX regional climate models described?
 ---------------------------------------------------